mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ## [Least Absolute Value Estimation](@id ACLAVTutorials)
 The least absolute value (LAV) method provides an alternative estimation approach that is considered more robust in comparison to the WLS method.
 The WLS state estimation problem relies on specific assumptions about measurement errors, whereas robust estimators aim to remain unbiased even in the presence of various types of measurement errors and outliers.
-This characteristic eliminates the need for bad data processing, as discussed in [[5, Ch.
-6]](@ref ACSEReferenceTutorials).
+This characteristic eliminates the need for bad data processing, as discussed in [aburbook; Ch.
+6](@cite).
 It is important to note that robustness often comes at the cost of increased computational complexity.

-This section outlines the method as described in [[5, Sec.
-6.5]](@ref ACSEReferenceTutorials).
+This section outlines the method as described in [aburbook; Sec.
+6.5](@cite).
 Hence, we consider the system of nonlinear equations:
 ```math
   \mathbf{z}=\mathbf{h}(\mathbf x)+\mathbf{u}.
 ```